KwabenaArhinkorah/FInal_Group_Project/README.md

 Using the Nemo library to help ease model-comprehension, we trained the Bert model.
 The new model yielded better scores during accuracy testing.

+Unfortunately, this also meant the model was too large to be deployed with Visual Studio Code which is why the deployement file is a Google Colab file.
 Hence, our deploying it in the file "student_feedback_analysis_deployement" in this same repository.